 - The school’s Visiting Artists Program exposes students to a broad cross-section of practicing artists, educators, researchers and theoreticians with the aim of expanding students’ creative imaginations and vocational arts horizons.
 The school’s Study Abroad Program encourages students to experience other cultures, educational approaches and international communities during their time overseas at a collaborating university.

-- The school’s Performance Program presents practice opportunities for all students to work on classic, contemporary, cross-disciplinary and new work in the dramatic, musical theatre, film and television and digital arts arenas.
+- The school’s Performance Program presents practice opportunities for all students to work on classic, contemporary, cross-disciplinary and new work in the dramatic, musical theater, film and television and digital arts arenas.
 The Performance Program encompasses the annual season of plays including the Subscription Series, the Director Series, and the New Works Series.

 - The collegiate environment at Carnegie Mellon University allows students to study in a setting where creative artists, computer scientists, philosophers, scientists, engineers and business personnel work side by side.